wharsojo/myboot2docker/README.md

         $ sudo reboot

-after reboot the boot2docker in other computer, you can try accessing you private-registry, like mentioned in section "Docker Registry"
+From other computer, please try to access the private-registry, like mentioned in section "Docker Registry"

 License: MIT